In this section, you’ll find:

 Ways to share supplemental clinical data

-The fastest and most efficient way to share this data is by providing us with direct access to your electronic health record (EHR) system.
-We also recommend billing CPT II codes, when applicable.
-Some providers may elect to share data through Arcadia or the (HEDIS-approved template highlighted below.
+When applicable, we recommend billing CPTII codes to share clinical data.
+When that is not possible, the fastest and most efficient way to share this data is by providing us with direct access to your electronic health record (EHR) system.
+Some providers may elect to share data through Arcadia or the HEDIS-approved template highlighted below.

 − An advanced longitudinal record on patients.